Why Offrly publishes accuracy in the open

 HM Land Registry Price Paid Data is the authoritative record of every residential property transaction in England and Wales, published monthly under the Open Government Licence.
 It's the only licence-free primary-source sold-price dataset for those nations.
 Using it as the ground-truth means the accuracy claim is auditable by anyone with an internet connection.

 Scotland uses Registers of Scotland; Northern Ireland uses Land & Property Services.
-Those datasets aren't yet integrated into the accuracy report — the curated pair set is England-and-Wales for now.
+Those datasets aren't yet integrated into the accuracy report — the auto-joined pair set is England-and-Wales for now.

 What's NOT in the accuracy report